Relation (database): Examples

 A predicate for this relation, using the attribute names to denote free variables, might be "Employee number ID is known as Name and lives at Address".
 Examination of the relation tells us that there are just four tuples for which the predicate holds true.
-So, for example, employee 102 is known only by that name, Akin, and does not live anywhere else but in Naha, Okinawa.
+So, for example, employee 102 is known only by that name, Yon, and does not live anywhere else but in Naha, Okinawa.
 Also, apart from the four employees shown, there is no other employee who has both a name and an address.

 Under the definition of body, the tuples of a body do not appear in any particular order - one cannot say "The tuple of 'Murata Makoto' is above the tuple of 'Matsumoto Yukihiro'", nor can one say "The tuple of is the first tuple."
 A similar comment applies to the rows of an SQL table.

 Under the definition of heading, the attributes of an element do not appear in any particular order either, nor, therefore do the elements of a tuple.
 A similar comment does not apply here to SQL, which does define an ordering to the columns of a table.